 How to Make Meatballs:

-• Combine diced bread in a large bowl with 2/3 cup water.
+• Combine diced bread in a large bowl with 2/3 cup milk or water.
 Soak for 5 minutes then mash with a fork.
 Meanwhile, prepare the remaining ingredients.

 • Into the bowl of mashed bread crumbs, add ground beef, ground pork, 1/4 cup parmesan cheese, 1 egg, 3 minced garlic cloves, 2 Tbsp parsley, 1 tsp salt, and 1/2 tsp black pepper.
 Use your hands to stir the mixture together just until well combined.
 Do not overmix.